-Using the list of activities and codes below, determine from which activity the business derives the largest percentage of its "total receipts."
-Total receipts is defined as the sum of gross receipts or sales (page 1, line 1a); all other income (page 1, lines 4 through 7); income reported on Schedule K, lines 3a, 5, 6a, and 7; income or net gain reported on Schedule K, lines 8, 9a, 10, and 11; and income or net gain reported on Form 8825, lines 2, 19, and 20a.
+Using the list of activities and codes below, determine from which activities and codes below, determine from which activity the business derives the largest percentage of its "total receipts."
+Total receipts is defined as the sum of gross receipts or sales (page 1, line 1a); all other income (page 1, line 4) income reproded on Cabella K lines 4 through 7); income reported on Schedule K, lines 3a, 5, 6a, and 7; income or net gain reported on Schedule K, lines 8, 9a, 10, and 11; and income or net gain reported on Form 8825, lines 2, 19, and 20a.
 If the business purchases raw materials and supplies them to a subcontractor to produce the finished product, but retains title to the product, the business is considered a manufacturer and must use one of the manufacturing codes (311110-339900).

-Once the Principal Business Activity is determined, enter the six-digit code from the list below on page 1, item C. Also enter a brief description of the business activity in item A and the principal product or service of the business in item B.
+Once the Principal Business Activity is determined, enter the six-digit code from the list below on page 1, item C. Also enter the business activity in item A and a brief description of the principal product or service of the business in item B.

-Code Code

-Agricu ltura Forostry Fishing Heavy a

-and Hu Iture, Forestry, Fishing Construc

-• 237100

-111100 237210

-111210 Oilseed & Grain Farming Vegetable & Melon Farming 237310

-111210 (including potatoes & yams)

-111300 Fruit & Tree Nut Farming 237990

-111400 Greenhouse, Nursery, &

-Floriculture Production Specialty

-111900 Other Crop Farming 238100

-(including tobacco, cotton,

-sugarcane, hay, peanut, sugar beet & all other crop

-farming)

-Animal Production 238210

-112111 Beef Cattle Ranching & 238220

-Farming 238290

-112112 Cattle Feedlots 200200

-112120 Dairy Cattle & Milk 238300

-110010 Production

-112210 112300 Hog & Pig Farming Poultry & Egg Production

-112300 ,

-112400 Sheep & Goat Farming Aquaculture (including 238900

-112510 shellfish & finfish farms & 200000

-hatcheries)

-112900 Other Animal Production

-Forestry and Logging Manufa

-113110 Timber Tract Operations Food Ma

-113210 Forest Nurseries & Gathering 311110

-of Forest Products 311200

-113310 Logging 311300

-Hunting and Trapping 311400

-114110 Fishing 511400

-114210 Hunting & Trapping 311500

-and For Activities for Agriculture 311610

-115110 Support Activities for Crop

-110110 Production (including cotton 311710

-ginning, soil preparation,

-planting, & cultivating) 311800

-115210 Support Activities for Animal 311900

-115310 Production

-115510 Support Activities For Forestry Beverage

-lotootiy Manufac

-Mining I 312110

-211110 Oil & Gas Extraction 312120

-212110 Coal Mining 312130

-212200 Metal Ore Mining 312140

-212310 Stone Mining & Quarrying 312200

-212320 Sand, Gravel, Clay, & Textile M

-Ceramic & Refractory Mills

-010000 Minerals Mining & Quarrying 313000

-212390 Other Nonmetallic Mineral Mining & Quarrying 314000

-213110 Support Activities for Mining Apparel 315100

-315100

-Utilitie S 315210

-221100 Electric Power Generation, 315220

-Transmission & Distribution

-221210 Natural Gas Distribution 315230

-221300 Water, Sewage & Other

-201500 Systems 315290

-221500 Combination Gas & Electric 315990

-Const ruction Leather a

-ction of Buildings Manufac

-236110 Residential Building 316110

-200110 Construction

-236200 Nonresidential Building 316210

-Construction
+Code Agriculture, Forestry, Fishing and Hunting Crop Production Oilseed & Grain Farming 111100 111210 Vegetable & Melon Farming (including potatoes & yams) 111300 Fruit & Tree Nut Farming 111400 Greenhouse, Nursery, & Floriculture Production Other Crop Farming (including tobacco, cotton, sugarcane, hay, peanut, sugar beet & all other crop 111900 farming) Animal Production Beef Cattle Ranching & 112111 Farming Cattle Feedlots 112112 112120 Dairy Cattle & Milk Production 112210 Hog & Pig Farming 112300 Poultry & Egg Production Sheep & Goat Farming 112400 Aquaculture (including shellfish & finfish farms & 112510 hatcheries) 112900 Other Animal Production Forestry and Logging 113110 Timber Tract Operations Forest Nurseries & Gathering 113210 of Forest Products 113310 Logging Fishing, Hunting and Trapping 114110 Fishing 114210 Hunting & Trapping Support Activities for Agriculture and Forestry Support Activities for Crop Production (including cotton ginning, soil preparation, 115110 planting, & cultivating) 115210 Support Activities for Animal Production Support Activities For Forestry 115310 Mining Oil & Gas Extraction 211110 212110 Coal Mining 212200 Metal Ore Mining Stone Mining & Quarrying 212310 212320 Sand, Gravel, Clav, & Ceramic & Refractory Minerals Mining & Quarrying 212390 Other Nonmetallic Mineral Mining & Quarrying 213110 Support Activities for Mining Utilities Electric Power Generation, 221100 Transmission & Distribution 221210 Natural Gas Distribution 221300 Water, Sewage & Other Systems 221500 Combination Gas & Electric Construction Construction of Buildings 236110 Residential Building Construction Nonresidential Building Construction 236200